 Lawn Fertilizer Products Have Been Reformulated

 Maryland's Lawn Fertilizer Law limits the amount of nutrients contained in lawn fertilizer.
-The goal is to help homeowners and lawn care professionals maintain healthy lawns without applying unnecessary amounts of nitrogen and phosphorus.
+The goal is to help homeowners and lawn care pros maintain healthy lawns without applying unnecessary amounts of nitrogen and phosphorus.

 - Nitrogen Content Reduced